Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 transform.Translate(dir * speed * Time.deltaTime);

-// If almost at the final point
+// If we're almost at the target position

 if ((endPos - transform.position).sqrMagnitude < 0.05f)